To view today’s readings, click here. (Lectionary: 37 and 38)

 - Adam was the First Man and was made in the image of God.
 Christ who was fully God came in the image of man.

-- This is why when we got to the part of the reading when Christ’s body hung dead on the Cross, we knelt.
+- Christ’s sacrifice is why, when we get to the part of the reading when his body hangs dead on the Cross, we kneel.
 It is our confession with our bodies that Jesus Christ, seemingly defeated, is Lord.